inversify/InversifyJS/README.md

 $ typings install --save --global dt~bluebird
 ```

-InversifyJS requires a modern JavaScript engine with support for the Promise, Reflect (with metadata) and Proxy objects.
-If your environment don't support one of these you will need to import a shim or polyfill.
-Check out the
-[Environment support and polyfills](https://github.com/inversify/InversifyJS/blob/master/wiki/environment.md) page in the wiki to learn more.
+ Check out the [Environment support and polyfills](https://github.com/inversify/InversifyJS/blob/master/wiki/environment.md) page in the wiki to learn more.

 The relect-metadata polyfill can be importing as follows: